elbruno/RustOpenAIAPIs/README.md

 You can view a sample console app that runs as a chat, using ChatGPT model {gpt-3.5-turbo}.
 The code for this sample is in the "[src/openai_apis_chatgpt/](src/openai_apis_chatgpt/)" directory in this repository.

+_Disclaimer: This scenario does not implement a multi-turn conversations model.
+Right now, the scenario is a single-turn Q&A without any conversations._

 ## Testing scenarios 1 and 2